Make sure your digital infrastructure investment pays off for your community

-The Economic Feasibility Assessment offers an alternative to longer and more costly broadband feasibility studies.
+The Broadband Economic Feasibility Assessment offers an alternative to longer and more costly broadband feasibility studies.
 It is foundational to a sustainable project and the first step in planning because it answers the key question: Does this digital infrastructure investment pay off for our community / region?

 Like investments in electrification and roads, broadband is essential infrastructure, where community benefits outweigh investment costs.
 Infrastructure is a foundation on which communities and economies have been built – those with good quality, ubiquitous, and reliable infrastructure have thrived.
 With everything going online, communities and economies now need dependable, sustainable and affordable digital infrastructure for all.

 The Broadband Economic Feasibility Assessment can assess up-front whether community benefits outweigh the costs of investing in broadband and digital infrastructure.
 This is critical when unserved and underserved areas do not represent enough of a business case for private sector to invest in broadband (where revenues exceed capital and operational costs).
 Like other infrastructure investments, the significant long-term community benefits from broadband are drivers that can make an economic case for public investment in broadband, as local leaders decided in Ammon, Idaho, and in Custer County, Colorado.

 By quantifying the community benefits from broadband investments, a community return on investment (i.e. economic case for investing in digital infrastructure and smart community services) can be assessed and compared to the expected costs to build the network.
 Local property owners, ratepayers and incumbent broadband providers can see where community benefits outweigh the costs and why this is essential local infrastructure.

 With empirical evidence on local benefits and impacts, communities and regions have the data points to build buy-in and start a process that plans for outcomes.
-It is also a holistic approach that engages the community and its providers to address their broadband gaps and future needs.
+SNG takes a holistic approach that engages the community and its providers to address their broadband gaps and future needs.